-- Record participation and activities both inside and outside of 4-H for the current program year. - When you attend a 4-H event, record it as a 4-H Event Attended. - If you did something at that event that meets the requirements in another area(s), you can record that as well, BUT that activity can only be counted in one category-it's your choice. - Record activities in the most appropriate or needed category for Star Ranks.
+- Record participation and activities both inside and outside of 4-H for the current program year. - When you attend a 4-H event, both virtually and in-person, record it as a 4-H Event Attended. - If you did something at that event that meets the requirements in another area(s), you can record that as well, BUT that activity can only be counted in one category-it's your choice. - Record activities in the most appropriate or needed category for Star Ranks.